jpamarlphi-byte/Human-Artificial-HAUF/README.md

 Architect of a New Civilization Era rooted in the Divine and generational hope for the next stage of Human-AI-Planet co-evolution (HAUF Unified Framework).

+Author of HAUF Unified Framework for the implementation of Type 1 Civilization and Uni-Civ-Trilogy: Humanity’s Fundamentals.

 The Future is Here!

 JP A-Marl, 2026